Resources for Respondents

 If you would like an overview of the Title IX process, including interim measures that are available to you, please contact us at 412-648-7860.
 If you have been issued a No Contact Order, or Notice of Investigation, we encourage you to not contact the other party, but instead connect with our office to discuss the notification and next steps in the process.

 Information for Responsible Employees

-A “responsible employee” is a Pitt employee who has the duty to report incidents of sexual violence or other student misconduct, or who a student could reasonably believe has this duty.
+A “responsible employee” is a Pitt employee who has the duty to report incidents of sexual violence or other sexual misconduct, or who a community member could reasonably believe has this duty.
 When a survivor tells a responsible employee about an incident of sexual violence, the survivor has the right to expect the University to take prompt and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.
 Generally, all Pitt employees are responsible employees unless their job requires professional confidentiality, as in the case of mental health counselors, physicians, nurses, and clergy.
-Learn more.

 Pregnant and Parenting Students

 Title IX prohibits discrimination against a student based on pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions.
 Title IX regulations also prohibit a school from applying any rule related to a student’s parental, family, or marital status that treats students differently based on their sex.
 Find resources for pregnant and parenting students.